|Category||Administration and Management|

 |Date Policy Took Effect||18 October 2010|

-|Sponsor||Chief Operating Officer; Registrar and Secretary to Council|
+|Sponsor||Registrar and Secretary to the Council|

-|Responsible Officer||Manager, Policy and Planning, Academic Services|
+|Responsible officer||Manager, Policy and Compliance|

-- are practical and easy to implement;
+- are practical and easy to understand and implement

 - are appropriately approved and reviewed.